 - Press Network.

-- After your Nest scans available networks, find your Wi-Fi and, if you have one, enter your password.
+- After your Nest scans available networks, select your Wi-Fi and, if you have one, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but each one also features a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, the maker of Nest, a Nest Thermostat battery will generally last several months.
 It can be recharged using a USB charger that comes with the Nest.

-If you aren’t going to be in your home for a long time, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
 Off mode shuts down all your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.

 To find Off mode on the thermostat: